legacysurvey/legacysurvey/pages/dr8/catalogs.rst

 The above sum is over all images contributing to a particular filter, and can be negative-valued for sources that have a flux measured as negative in some bands where they are not detected.

-The final, additional moropholigical type is "DUP".
+The final, additional moropholigical type is "DUP."
 This type is set for Gaia sources that are coincident with, and so have been fit by, an extended source.
 No optical flux is assigned to ``DUP`` sources, but they are retained to ensure that all Gaia sources appear in the catalogs even if Tractor prefers an alternate fit.